rjdudley/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 In this task, you'll connect to your device and update its name through the web interface.

+    > **Note:** For the Build 2016 labs, the device name and WiFi setup was likely completed before you started this lab.
+Please follow the steps below to verify and update as necessary.

 1. Launch the **Windows 10 IoT Core Dashboard**, go to **My devices** and click the **Open in Device Portal** icon of your device name.
 If you can't find your device, either your PC or your board is not properly connected to your network.

 	![Windows 10 IoT Core Dashboard](Images/ex1task1-watcher.png?raw=true "Windows 10 IoT Core Dashboard")